redox-os/tfs/README.rst

     by collecting as many "pages" (virtual data blocks) into a "cluster" (allocation unit).
 By doing this, the pages can be read by simply decompressing the respective cluster.
+Why is ZMicro so slow?
+Will it affect the performance of TFS?
+    The reason ZMicro is so slow is because it works on a bit level, giving excellent compression ratio on the cost of performance.
+This horribly slow performance is paid back by the reduced number of writes.
+In fact, more than 50% of the allocations with ZMicro will only write one sector, as opposed to 3.
+Secondly, no matter how fast your disk is, it will not get anywhere near the performance of ZMicro, because disk operations are inheritly slow, and when put in perspective, the performance of the compression is really unimportant.

 Resources on design
 -------------------